bachhoan88/flutter_modular/docs/ModularizationLearningJourney.md

 ## Modules

-Using the above modularization strategy, the Now in Android app has the following modules:
+Using the above modularization strategy, the Flutter Modular app has the following modules:

 <table>
   <tr>